noobnooc/ohmygpt/README.md

 APP_LOGO="https://avatars.githubusercontent.com/u/38027416?v=4"
 # The name of the app.
 APP_NAME="Oh My Polisher"
-# Summary your app's behavoir and show the users how to user it.
+# Summary your app's behavoir and show the users how to use it.
 APP_SUMMARY="Correcting and polishing your text."
 # Example input that shows user how to use the app.
 EXAMPLE_INPUT="Hello there, im Nooc, it's glad to see you."